SecretDiscorder/djavy/README.md

 should set andorid-ndk (buildozer.spec) to 26b and rename again to 25b

-to build configurate JAVA_HOME JDK_HOME for jnius , ensure you know that JAVA PATH

 set service name and package name example : org.kivy.android.PythonService org.kivy.android.PythonActivity (buildozer.spec)